 Here's a closer look at how healthy living can protect you from the disease that kills more Americans each year than prostate cancer and breast cancer combined.

-Eat a healthy, balanced diet.
+- Eat a healthy, balanced diet.
 The typical American diet seems tailor-made for promoting type 2 diabetes.
 According to two studies from the Harvard School of Public Health, men and women who eat large amounts of simple sugars but little fiber are more than twice as likely to develop the disease as people following high-fiber, low-sugar diets.
 And several studies have found that people with impaired glucose (sugar) tolerance -- an early warning sign of diabetes -- are much more likely to become diabetic if they eat large amounts of saturated fat.
-You can stay on the right side of these findings by sticking with a low-fat diet that's rich in fruits, vegetables, and whole grains.
+You can stay on the right side of these findings by sticking with a diet of healthy fats, such as avocado, and that's rich in fruits, vegetables, and whole grains.